IshaqueThePassionate/javascript-for-everyone/09_Non_Primitive_or_Reference_types/Readme.md

 3. **Step 3**: The diagram shows that both `person` and `person1` are referencing (pointing) to the same object in memory.

 This demonstrates that in JavaScript, objects are reference types, meaning that multiple variables can reference the same object in memory.
-If one variable is used to modify the object, the changes will be reflected across all variables referencing that object..
+If one variable is used to modify the object, the changes will be reflected across all variables referencing that object.